HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 ## Community Consultation

-Proposal [_SVD-WG006 (circular DNA)_](/bg-material/consultation/svd-wg006/) suggesting to extend the HGVS recommendations to allowing a “o.” prefix for circular genomic reference sequences is currently open for Community Consulation (**Closing:** Oct.30 (2018).
+There are currently no proposals open for Community Consulation.

 * * *